Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 - Actindo links both.

 For Actindo, the authorization transaction serves as a reference to a payment made by a customer.
 You can use this procedure to display all incoming authorization transactions of a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
-In addition, if applicable, you can change the status of a transaction to start continuing further processing.
+In addition, if applicable, you can change the status of a transaction to start continuing further processing or to end it.

- > [Info] An authorization transaction does not contain any sensible data protected by a data protection act such as GDPR.
-Those data remain on the payment server provider side only.
-In addition, an Actindo user will not be able to redirect a payment to his or her own bank account.
-The authorization transaction is a reference to the communication between the Actindo system and the payment service provider's system only.

 If everything works fine with the posting of the payment, you do not need to monitor the *Authorizations* menu entry.
-In rare cases something went wrong when the workflow cannot post a payment correctly.
+It may happen that in rare cases something went wrong when the workflow cannot post a payment correctly.
 For example, this may happen, if something went wrong during pressing the *Pay now* button by the customer.
 In this case, the service payment provider may have sent two references to a payment to the *Payments* module.
 Now the workflow is not able to find the correct reference and ends with an error.
 In case of those errors you can capture, cancel, or void an authorization transaction manually.
 > [Info] You can only change the status of an authorization transaction, but not any data.